MTG/otmm_tonic_dataset/README.md

 Erratum
 ------------
 In November 2016, we discovered several errors in the tonic annotations.
-Since then, 50 percent of the recordings have been verified by a human annotator and/or by the score-informed tonic identification method proposed in (Şentürk, S., Gulati, S., and Serra, X., 2013).
+Since then, approximately 45 percent of the recordings have been verified by a human annotator and/or by the score-informed tonic identification method proposed in (Şentürk, S., Gulati, S., and Serra, X., 2013).
 This method is reported to provide near perfect results (>99% on paper's dataset).
-In addition, the annotations of each recording are automatically cross-validated among each other using continous integration (see: the section [Automatic Validation](#automatic-validation)).
+In addition, the annotations of each recording are cross-validated automatically among each other using continous integration (see: the section [Automatic Validation](#automatic-validation) for details).

-So far, we have changed ~90 annotations out of approximately 2100.
-This correspond to a human error of 4.3%, which is acceptable given the rigor of the task.
-Note that most of the fixes are simply adjusting the annotated tonic frequency into a finer precision (<20 cents).
+So far, we have validated 2000 annotations and changed around 100 of them.
+This correspond to a human error of 5%, which is acceptable given the rigor of the task.
+Note that most of the fixes have been simply adjusting the annotated tonic frequency into a finer precision (<20 cents).

 Annotation structure
 ------------